onaio/who-dcp/README.md

-WHO Ebola Data Coordination Platform
+WHO Data Coordination Platform
 ==============================

+In support of a harmonized Ebola response effort.